kimdesok/Computer-Vision-Transformers/README.md

 Transformer based models appear to be somewhat different to CNN based ones from this perspective.
 In NLP, self-attention is a mechanism that allows each word in a sentence to consider all other words in the same sentence.
 In computer vision tasks, this self-attention mechanism allows a patch to directly interact with every other patch in the image, regardless of their spatial distance.
 Thus, this ability to learn the inter-relationship between distant patches could be uniquely beneficial to get a big picture in histologic images often highly complicated in their structures (often disrupted in malignant cases) and also mixed with many different types of cells.
 (will be continued...)

-## Pilot Project 1 : Image classification tasks performed with ViT and other transformer based deep learning models using the Food-101 dataset
+## Pilot Project 1 : Food Image classification with Vision Transformers
 <br>

 ### Methods and Materials